Conditions

 Organise your PCOS symptoms

-If several of the above sound familiar, the PCOS Symptom Screener can help you organise what you've been noticing into a structured picture.
-It's not a diagnostic tool and it won't tell you whether you have PCOS.
-What it does is help you move from scattered observations to a clearer account you can bring to a clinical appointment.
+If several of the above sound familiar, the PCOS Symptom Screener can help you organise what you've been noticing into a structured picture before a clinical appointment.
+It isn't a diagnostic tool and it won't tell you whether you have PCOS.
+What it does is help you move from disconnected observations — scattered across months of irregular cycles and dismissed skin changes — into a documented account that a clinician can actually work from.

 Why PCOS symptoms are so easy to miss

-The average time between first symptoms and a PCOS diagnosis is two years.
-Some research puts it closer to three.
-That gap exists for several reasons, and most of them aren't the patient's fault.
+The average time between first PCOS symptoms and diagnosis is two to three years.
+That gap exists for several overlapping reasons.

 Symptoms overlap with other conditions.
-Irregular cycles can be thyroid-related, stress-related, or a normal feature of the years immediately after menstruation begins.
+Irregular cycles can be thyroid-related, stress-driven, or a normal feature of the early post-adolescent years.
 Acne is common.
 Fatigue is universal.
-Without a reason to connect them, most people — and many doctors — don't.
+Hair changes are slow and easy to attribute to other causes.
+Without a reason to connect these things, clinicians and patients often don't.

-Symptoms vary between individuals.
-There is no single PCOS presentation.
-Some people have pronounced androgen symptoms with relatively regular cycles.
-Others have long, irregular cycles with no visible skin or hair changes.
-The absence of one symptom doesn't rule the condition out.
+The presentation varies significantly between individuals.
+Some people with PCOS have pronounced androgen symptoms — acne, hirsutism — with relatively consistent cycle lengths.
+Others have severely irregular cycles with no visible skin or hair involvement.
+The absence of any single symptom doesn't rule the condition out, which means there's no obvious threshold that prompts investigation.

 The name creates confusion.
-"Polycystic ovary syndrome" implies cysts.
-Many people — and some clinicians — still believe a diagnosis requires an ultrasound showing cysts.
+"Polycystic ovary syndrome" implies the defining feature is cysts.
+Many people — and some clinicians — still believe a positive diagnosis requires follicular changes on ultrasound.
 It doesn't.
-Under the Rotterdam criteria, you can have PCOS without any follicular changes visible on ultrasound.
+Under the Rotterdam criteria, someone can have PCOS based on irregular ovulation and elevated androgens without any ultrasound findings.

 Map your symptom pattern before your appointment